 The concept is not complicated.
 Several mirrors, a few bits of colored plastic and voila!
 But have you ever looked into the wrong end?
 It is a cloudy blur and certainly not worth the three dollars you paid for it!
 That was Becca’s problem.
 She looked into the wrong end.

 Ian heard from his sister that Goodwill extended discounts for college students this week.
-While I was at Physical therapy, being reevaluated for my hip, Ian kills time at Goodwill.
+While I had errands, Ian kills time at Goodwill.
 Content to stay for as long as required.
-2 hours later, (but discharged from PT!)
-Ian is literally skipping to the car.
+2 hours later, Ian is literally skipping to the car.
 No sale in New Mexico, but no matter, Ian’s one of a kind find would have made, full price and 3 hours worth it.

 Driving home we discussed the afternoon plan.
 A quick lunch and then a few errands before a drop off at campus.
 A stop at the bank to replace a lost debit card, and hobby lobby for art supplies needed for class.
 At home now, Ian proud to show off, opens the door with his bum right hand.
 “See mom, I’m ready to move out.” (the statement I hear often, whenever progress of any kind is witnessed)